Identity Theft Statistics 2026: The Numbers the Industry Doesn't Advertise

 What is the most common type of identity theft?

-Credit card fraud is the largest single category at 30% of FTC identity theft reports.
-Government benefits fraud is the fastest-growing, up 39% year-over-year in 2025.
+Credit card fraud is consistently the largest single category in FTC identity theft reports.
+New-account fraud is the fastest-growing, up 31% in 2025 per Javelin, followed by account takeover at 18% growth.

 How long does it take to resolve identity theft?